 On our website we display the price of the tour only.
 Please call us or select the flight option during the online checkout to receive a quote for a flight inclusive package.
 To avoid paying supplements or to secure your preferred flight option, we recommend booking as early as possible, especially for peak travel dates.

 Nothing compulsory, we recommend protection against typhoid, tetanus, diphtheria, polio and hepatitis A. Please check the latest requirements with your travel clinic or doctor prior to departure.
 The above is not an exhaustive list.
 Further information regarding vaccinations and travel health advice can be found by following the NHS and NaTHNaC links at Explore Travel Health and from your local healthcare provider.
-Visa and vaccination requirements are subject to change and should be confirmed by you before traveling.
+Visa and vaccination requirements are subject to change and should be confirmed by you before travelling.